DLAV-G21/CARPEv3/README.md

 ```
 where
 - `images.zip` is the compression of the images folder from the ApolloCar3D dataset `3d-car-understanding-train/train/images`
-- `segm_npy.zip` is the output of the segmentation from `utils/processing.py` file.
-It is necessary only for training the networks with occlusion augmentation.
 ### Dataset
 This project relies on the ApolloCar3D dataset that is available [here](https://github.com/ApolloScapeAuto/dataset-api/blob/master/car_instance/README.md).
 It contains 5'277 high quality images from 6 videos of the road containing a certain amount of cars.
 You can find a preliminary data exploration of this dataset in the [exploratory data analysis notebook](data_exploration.ipynb).
 With the data, we then use the [openpifpaf](https://github.com/openpifpaf/openpifpaf) function to convert the semantic keypoints to a version that is similar to Coco.
 The exact command to generate the file is :